fieldtrip/website/tutorial/headmodel_meg.md

 ### Exercise 2

 {% include markup/info %}
 In exercise 1, you created a head model with method 'singlesphere'.
 How is its geometrical description defined?
-What is the difference between the fields of the single sphere and single shell model which contain the geometrical description?
+What is the difference between the fields of the single sphere and single-shell model which contain the geometrical description?
 {% include markup/end %}

 ## Summary and further reading